-Date of Discharge: When your doctor or Plan determines that you can be discharged from the Hospital, you will be advised of your planned date of discharge.
-You may appeal if you think that you are being asked to leave the hospital too soon.
-If you stay in the hospital after your planned date of discharge, it is likely that your charges for additional days in the hospital will not be covered by Medicare or your Plan.
+Date of Discharge: When your doctor or plan determines you can be discharged from the hospital, you will be advised of your planned date of discharge.
+You may appeal if you think you are being asked to leave the hospital too soon.
+If you stay in the hospital after your planned date of discharge, it is likely your charges for additional days in the hospital will not be covered by Medicare or your plan.

-Other Appeal Rights: If you miss the deadline for filing an immediate appeal, you may still request a review by the QIO (or by your Plan, if you are a Plan enrollee) before you leave the hospital.
-However, you will have to pay for the costs of your additional days in the hospital if the QIO (or your Plan) denies your appeal.
-You may file for this review at the address or telephone number of the QIO (or your Plan).
+If you miss the deadline for filing an immediate appeal, you may still request a review by the QIO (or by your plan, if you are a plan enrollee) before you leave the hospital.
+However, you will have to pay for the costs of your additional days in the hospital if the QIO or your plan denies your appeal.
+You may file for this review at the address or telephone number of the QIO or your plan.

-Medicare Coverage of Prescription Drugs, Outpatients, Observation Patients and Emergency Room Patients
+Coverage of Prescription Drugs, Outpatients, Observation Patients, & ER Patients

 The Medicare program provides limited benefits for outpatient drugs:

-- Under Medicare Part A (inpatient), drugs are covered that are provided during acute inpatient stays or qualified skilled nursing facilities if Medicare requirements are met.
+- Under Medicare Part A (inpatient), drugs provided during acute inpatient stays or qualified skilled nursing facilities are covered if Medicare requirements are met.

 - Under Medicare Part B (outpatient, including outpatient hospital stays), drug coverage is limited to drugs that are not usually self-administered.

-Even though hospitals are not required to give prior notice in order to bill a beneficiary for self-administered drugs provided in the outpatient setting, Carlinville Area Hospital has elected to inform you that you may receive a bill for these medications.
+Even though hospitals are not required to give prior notice to bill a beneficiary for self-administered drugs provided in the outpatient setting, Carlinville Area Hospital & Clinics has elected to inform you that you may receive a bill for these medications.

-During the course of your outpatient treatment, you may be given medication that is considered self-administered by Medicare.
-Medicare defines self-administered drugs as medications that the patient could, in another setting, take him or herself 50% of the time.
-The list of medications includes but is not limited to tablets, capsules, caplets, elixirs, sprays, drops, inhalants and some injectable drugs.
+During your outpatient treatment, you may be given medication that is considered self-administered by Medicare.
+Medicare defines self-administered drugs as medications that the patient could, in another setting, take themself 50% of the time.
+The list of medications includes but is not limited to tablets, capsules, caplets, elixirs, sprays, drops, inhalants, and some injectable drugs.

 Medications brought from home in their original pharmacy container, properly labeled and positively identified by pharmacy, may be used with a physician order.
-If we are able to use your home medication, you will not receive a bill for these medications.
+If we can use your home medication, you will not receive a bill for these medications.

-When coming to the hospital for outpatient admission, to see a physician, receive outpatient services or use the Emergency Room, always try to bring any medication (in its original pharmacy container) that you have been taking.
-In order to remain compliant with Medicare regulations related to the billing of these drugs, medical providers are required to submit self-administered drugs as non-covered items on our billing to Medicare.
+When coming to the hospital for outpatient admission, to see a physician, receive outpatient services, or use the Emergency Room, always try to bring any medication in its original pharmacy container that you have been taking.
+To remain compliant with Medicare regulations related to the billing of these drugs, medical providers are required to submit self-administered drugs as non-covered items on our billing to Medicare.

 You will receive a bill from the hospital following payment of our claim by Medicare.
 In addition to any deductible and co-insurance due, this bill will reflect the charges for unpaid self-administered drugs.
 You will be expected to pay for the non-covered items.
 With few exceptions, most secondary insurance carriers do not cover self-administered drugs.
 You may request an itemized statement for billing of the self-administered drugs to a Medicare Part D carrier.

-Did you know that even if you stay in the hospital overnight, you might still be considered an “outpatient”?
-Your hospital status (whether the hospital considers you an “inpatient” or “outpatient”) affects how much you pay for hospital services (like X-rays, drugs, and lab tests).
-Your hospital status may also affect whether Medicare will cover care you get in a skilled nursing facility (SNF).
+Did you know even if you stay in the hospital overnight, you might still be considered an outpatient?
+Your hospital status (whether the hospital considers you an inpatient or outpatient) affects how much you pay for hospital services like X-rays, drugs, and lab tests.
+Your hospital status may also affect whether Medicare will cover care you receive in a skilled nursing facility (SNF).
 An inpatient admission begins the day you’re formally admitted to the hospital with a doctor’s order.
 The day before you’re discharged is your last inpatient day.
-You’re an outpatient if you’re getting emergency department services, observation services, lab tests, or X-rays, and the doctor hasn’t written an order to admit you as an inpatient even if you spend the night at the hospital.
+You’re an outpatient if you’re getting emergency department services, observation services, lab tests, or X-rays and the doctor hasn’t written an order to admit you as an inpatient even if you spend the night at the hospital.